mantidproject/mantid/Code/Mantid/docs/source/algorithms/DgsConvertToEnergyTransfer-v1.rst

 :math:`(-0.5E^{Guess}_{i}, 0.01E^{Guess}_{i}, 0.99E^{Guess}_{i})`.

-The use of the SofPhiEIsDistribution parameter in the last Rebin call is used to set the *Rebin* algorithm parameter PreserveEvents.
+The use of the SofPhiEIsDistribution parameter in the last Rebin call is used to set the :ref:`Rebin <algm-Rebin>` algorithm parameter PreserveEvents.

 Workflow
 ########